Creating a Provider Intelligence Dashboard: The Metrics That Predict CQC Risk Before Inspection

 2) Safeguarding thresholds and external confidence

-Track: safeguarding referrals by theme, timeliness, outcomes, and repeat referral patterns.
-Include partner feedback where available, as this often influences external confidence.
+Monitor safeguarding referrals by theme, timeliness and outcomes.
+Include partner feedback where possible, as external confidence significantly influences regulatory perception.

 3) Complaints, concerns and communication control

-Track: complaint volume, repeat complainants, response times, upheld themes, and whether learning led to measurable change.
+Track complaint volume, repeat themes, response times and whether learning leads to measurable change in practice.

 4) Workforce stability and practice competence